mattmakai/fullstackpython.com/content/pages/examples/flask/flask-json-jsonify.markdown

 instead of from `flask.json`.
 It is the same function that is imported, but there are less characters to type when you leave off the `.json` part.

+<a href="/flask-json-jsonencoder-examples.html">JSONEncoder</a>
+is another callable from the `flask.json` package with code examples.

 ## Example 1 from Flask AppBuilder
 [Flask-AppBuilder](https://github.com/dpgaspar/Flask-AppBuilder)